bassets/bassets.github.io/README.md

-# dribl
+# assets
 The asset site for all barhatsor projects.
-Visit it [here](https://barhatsor.github.io/dribl).
+Visit it [here](https://barhatsor.github.io/assets).